Sales Management as a Source of Competitive Advantage

 To prove the link between sales management skills and the three measures of performance, we used a technique known as multiple regression analysis.
 In brief, the analysis results in a percentage (referred to as R2) between 1.00 and 0.00.
 This number indicates what percent of sales performance can be predicted by knowing the skills of sales managers.
 The higher the R2, the more impact sales managers have on sales performance.

 Results of this study provide convincing evidence that a sales manager's skills are a strong predictor of all three sales performance measures.
-That is, managers with stronger sales leadership skills had higher revenue, greater customer satisfaction and salespeople who were personally more satisfied.
+That is, managers with stronger sales leadership skills had higher revenue, greater customer satisfaction, and salespeople who were personally more satisfied.

-We cannot show you actual performance measures, both because this was confidential information and there was wide variety across the five organisations in the revenue data, but we can show the general pattern of results from these five studies.
+We cannot show you actual performance measures, both because this was confidential information and there was wide variety across the five organizations in the revenue data, but we can show the general pattern of results from these five studies.
 The graph shows the percent difference in Revenue, ESI, and CSI for sales managers with high skill ratings when compared to sales managers with low skill ratings.
-The high-skill sales managers had 29% higher revenue performance, 47% higher employee satisfaction (ESI) and 16% higher customer satisfaction (CSI) than did sales managers with low skill ratings.
+The high-skill sales managers had 29% higher revenue performance, 47% higher employee satisfaction (ESI), and 16% higher customer satisfaction (CSI) than did sales managers with low skill ratings.

 It is important to note that this relationship to revenue and customer satisfaction is independent of salesperson skills.
 Said another way, we statistically factored out the effects that could be attributed to differences in the skills of the salespeople.
 Thus, what this graph tells us is that, in addition to the effect that salesperson skills have on revenue performance (reported in a separate study), the manager's skills can add another 29% on top of that.
 It is no surprise that the effect was strongest on salesperson satisfaction (ESI), because this is the characteristic most directly affected by a manager's abilities to lead.
 It is also interesting that the manager's skills have a positive influence on customer satisfaction, even though managers have little direct contact with customers.